PandersPanda/mol3022_project/README.md

 npm install
 ```

-This should be all the prerequities for the frontend.
+This should be all the prerequisites for the frontend.

 ## Starting the application